Analyzing the Price-to-Earnings Ratio of Pinterest Inc. (PINS)

 Sponsored

-Pinterest Inc. (PINS) has experienced a 0.76% rise in stock performance for the past week, with a -4.17% drop in the past month, and a 2.16% rise in the past quarter.
-The volatility ratio for the week is 3.12%, and the volatility levels for the past 30 days are at 3.91% for PINS.
-The simple moving average for the last 20 days is -3.27% for PINS stock, with a simple moving average of 9.50% for the last 200 days.
+Pinterest Inc. (PINS) has experienced a -0.68% fall in stock performance for the past week, with a -3.67% drop in the past month, and a 2.50% rise in the past quarter.
+The volatility ratio for the week is 2.62%, and the volatility levels for the past 30 days are at 3.73% for PINS.
+The simple moving average for the last 20 days is -2.77% for PINS stock, with a simple moving average of 8.88% for the last 200 days.

 Analysts’ Opinion of PINS